yangfangs/physpetools/README.rst

     More options about RAxMl please to see `RAxML Manual <http://sco.h-its.org/exelixis/resource/download/NewManual.pdf>`_.

     -f
         select algorithm.
-The physpe default set is ``a``, rapid Bootstrap analysis and search for best­scoring ML tree in one program run.
+The PhySpeTree default set is ``a``, rapid Bootstrap analysis and search for best­scoring ML tree in one program run.

     -m
         Model of Binary (Morphological), Nucleotide, Multi­State, or Amino Acid Substitution.
-The physpe default set is PROTGAMMAJTTX.
+The PhySpeTree default set is PROTGAMMAJTTX.

     -p
         Specify a random number seed for the parsimony inferences.
 The physep default set is 12345.

     -x
         Specify an integer number (random seed) and turn on rapid bootstrapping.
-The physpe default set is 12345.
+The PhySpeTree default set is 12345.

     -N
         The same with -# specify the number of alternative runs on distinct starting trees.
-The physpe default set is 100.
+The PhySpeTree default set is 100.

 --fasttree